Advice

 Shop Around for the Best Offer on Your Trade-in

 Trade-in value is another factor driving car prices.
-A lack of used-vehicle stock has kept those prices higher, giving credence to the idea that buying a new vehicle can sometimes be cheaper than purchasing a certain used model, only a few years old.
+A lack of used-vehicle stock has kept those prices higher, giving credence to the idea that buying a new vehicle can sometimes be cheaper than purchasing a used model that’s only a few years old.
 As a result, it’s still a great time to trade in your car.

 The Higher Costs of Car Insurance

 Tariffs on imported cars and car parts have pushed insurance rates higher, even as car owners are already stretched to the limit by insurance costs.
-However, this sharp upturn in cost slowed in February.
-According to the Bureau of Labor Statistics, car insurance costs were 0.2% higher in February than a year earlier.
+However, this sharp upturn appears to have stabilized somewhat.
+According to the Bureau of Labor Statistics, car insurance costs were 0.2% higher in April than a year earlier.
 By comparison, in September of last year, these rates were 3.1% higher year over year.
 Bankrate says the average cost of car insurance is $2,697 per year for full coverage.
 Full coverage, called comprehensive car insurance, covers natural disasters like wildfires, hurricanes, floods, and accidents.
-Before you seal the deal and sign anything for a new vehicle, compare quotes for car insurance.
+Before you seal the deal and sign anything for a new vehicle, compare car insurance quotes

 What to Expect: Looking Ahead

 For buyers, the situation has not shifted significantly one way or another.
 Options in lower pricing bands remain limited, though careful shoppers can still locate incentives that can help lighten the financial burden.
-The coming months will reveal more about the war’s overall impact.
+We will continue to monitor the war’s impact into the summer and the effect of skyrocketing fuel costs on the market.

 RELATED: Bad Credit Car Loans: Everything You Need to Know